• Skip to content

 Symptoms of heat rash or prickly heat

-Heat rash appears as very small spots.
-On children with lighter skin, the spots might look red.
-On children with darker skin, the spots might look brown, purple or grey.
-Heat rash can also look like very small, clear blisters.
+Heat rash looks like very small spots or blisters with clear fluid.
+On children and teenagers with light skin, the spots or blisters might look red.
+On children and teenagers with dark skin, the spots or blisters might look brown, purple or grey.

 Heat rash is often very itchy.

-The blisters can get infected with bacteria.
+The blisters can get inflamed.
+Sometimes they get infected with bacteria.
 If this happens, the blisters might fill with yellow or white pus.
 Your child might have a fever and increased sweating over their body.

 Small red heat blisters on the shoulder of a six-year-old boy

-• a rash that lasts more than 3 days.
+• spots or blisters that last more than 3 days

 Not every rash is just a heat rash.
 Check with your GP if you’re worried or in any doubt about the rash.
-Your GP can rule out other similar-looking rashes.
+Your GP can tell you what the rash is.

 Treatment for heat rash or prickly heat

-You can usually treat heat rash or prickly heat at home by making sure your child stays cool and dry and avoids getting sweaty.
-This might include:
+You can usually treat heat rash at home by making sure your child stays cool and dry and avoids getting sweaty.
+These tips might help.

-• avoiding too many layers when you dress your child or wrap your baby
+• Avoid too many layers when you wrap your baby or dress your child.

-• drying your baby’s skin folds after each bath.
+• Gently dry your child’s skin folds after each bath.

-To help your child with itchiness, you can give them a bath in lukewarm water.
-It’s best to avoid soap, because this can irritate your child’s skin.
-Use a soap-free wash or a simple moisturising bath oil if needed.
+• Avoid soap, because this can irritate the skin.
+Use a soap-free wash or a moisturising lotion or bath oil if needed.

 Prevention of heat rash or prickly heat

-Prevent heat rash by making sure your child doesn’t get too hot.
+Prevent heat rash by making sure your child doesn’t get too hot and sweaty.
 The treatment steps above can also help to prevent heat rash.

 Supported By